v-cazeau/much-todo-web/README.md

 ## Special Thanks

-- Thank you to [Boca Code](https://github.com/bocacode) for providing the learning environment, resources, and support for this project.
+- Special thanks to [Boca Code](https://github.com/bocacode) for providing the learning environment, resources, and support for this project.

 ---